 - Take out can of cold brew

 - Empty contents into mouth quickly

-While my coffee SOP may be thrilling to the caffeine lovers among us, let’s get back to the real reason you’re here — accounting SOPs!
+Though my coffee SOP may be thrilling to caffeine lovers, let’s get back to the real reason you’re here — accounting SOPs!
 Standardized accounting processes are key to success because AR (accounts receivable), AP (accounts payable), and the financial statement close process are the foundation of a business.

 In property management accounting, SOPs are needed for the following processes:

 - AR (including move in, move out processes, etc)

 - Month end closing process (btw, here’s how to close your books like an expert property accountant)